mattermost/docs/source/channels/send-messages.rst

   :width: 700
   :alt: Global drafts makes it easy for you to find all messages in progress.

-By default, message drafts are synchronized on the Mattermost server AND accessible everywhere you access Mattermost, including a web browser or the desktop app with mobile support coming in a future release.
+By default, message drafts are synchronized on the Mattermost server and are accessible everywhere you access Mattermost, including a web browser or the desktop app with mobile support coming in a future release.

 ..
 Tip::